flancian/garden/Open Letter to Google.md

 This Agora is informed by the principles expounded in the [[founders letter]], which is why I've decided to make it part of my proposal.

-This Agora, being a [[commons]], contains a minimum viable governance platform: a space for debate and group decision making coupled with individual exploration.

 The Agora puts the user first -- although currently only those of some users :) It is currently relatively user unfriendly, being early stage and a work in progress.
 Even at this stage, it does put the user first in two key ways.